Duncan Charman, a regular Angler's Mail columnist, shares his knowledge on the species known fondly as the 'lady of the stream'...

 Do I feeder fish for grayling?
 Yes.
 But I use the feeder as a fish finding tool.
 Cast it into a swim, get a bite then swap to the float.

 If I can’t get a bite on the float, I will cast a feeder back into the swim and if I get another bite then its back on the float as I know they are there, I just need to find how they want it.

-Another of my top grayling fishing tips is if you hook what feels like a big grayling then instead of trying to play it up the swim through the fast flow, walk downstream.
+Another of my top grayling fishing tips is a case of last but least.
+If you hook what feels like a big grayling then instead of trying to play it up the swim through the fast flow, walk downstream.

 Do this until you are adjacent to it as this will stack the odds in your favour of landing that fish of your dreams.

-Duncan Charman contributes every week to top weekly magazine, Anglers Mail.
-He is sponsored by Nash Tackle and Bait and has his own website www.duncancharman.co.uk
+Duncan Charman contributes every week to top weekly magazine, Angler’s Mail.
+He is backed by Nash and has a website www.duncancharman.co.uk

 He is also an angling guide and can be booked on a daily basis for most species including carp, pike, perch, zander, chub, catfish, barbel, bream, grass carp, crucians, roach, rudd, grayling, tench and golden orfe.
 For info and prices email him at email@example.com or call 07928 617006 / 01252 315271.